 The skill comes in creating goals that are clear and challenging enough to push you in your direction.
 Taking the time to lay out what you really want from each aspect of your life will help you articulate your dreams and allow you to form plans around them.

-Goal setting keeps your life on track by forcing you to adhere to a well-defined game plan.
+Goal setting keeps your life on track by forcing you to follow a well-defined game plan.
 A good life balance involves dealing with problems in the right order, persisting through difficult stages, and creating time in your schedule for the necessary steps; all of which can be set out in terms of your specific goals and how to attain them.

 Skill 2: Planning